courselabs/kubernetes/labs/secrets/README.md

 ## Creating Secrets from files

 Some organizations have separate configuration management teams.
-They have access to the raw sensitive data, and in Kuberneted they would own the management of Secrets.
+They have access to the raw sensitive data, and in Kubernetes they would own the management of Secrets.

 The product team would own the Deployment YAML which references the Secrets and ConfigMaps.
 The workflow is decoupled, so the DevOps team can deploy and manage the app without having access to the sensitive data.

-Play the cnfig management team and create secrets from your local store:
+Play the ocnfig management team and create secrets from your local store:

+- [configurable.env](secrets/configurable.env ) - a .env file for loading environment variables
+- [secret.json](secrets/secret.json) - a JSON file for loading as a volume mount

 ```
 kubectl create secret generic configurable-env-file --from-env-file ./labs/secrets/secrets/configurable.env